 Tipple vs Mosquito.
-One of the biggest misunderstandings most people have in the insect’s kingdom is tipple or most commonly known as crane fly is the same as mosquito because on an initial look at crane fly you get the impression that it is the mosquito.
+One of the biggest misunderstandings most people have in the insect’s kingdom is tipple most commonly known as crane fly is the same as a mosquito because on an initial look at a crane fly you get the impression that it is the mosquito.

 Because of its giant mosquito size, people are also mistaken that it eats smaller mosquitoes which is why it is also labeled mosquito hawk and mosquito eaters.

 Despite having many similarities in the physique of mosquito and adult crane flies they both are different like upward and downward.

 Probably you are also one of such who have believed these myths related to crane fly larvae since these myths are culturally accepted by the majority of people without even making proper verification.

 In this article, we will attempt to put a fair amount of light on the differences between mosquitoes and crane flies so that you have proper knowledge regarding both of them and also have an idea of why you should not panic when you see crane flies in your home’s premises.

 Tipple vs Mosquito